xiaodongyang/xiaodongyang.github.io/index.md

 ## News

+> One paper accepted by NeurIPS 2019 on music to dance generation.

 > Two papers accepted by ICCV 2019 on video object detection and vehicle re-id.

 > Recognized as an outstanding reviewer at CVPR 2019.